Courseiva

 • E.Monte Carlo simulation

 Why A: Fast tracking is a schedule compression technique that involves performing activities in parallel that would normally be done sequentially.
-This can shorten the project schedule without altering the project scope, as it only changes the logical relationships between tasks.
+Crashing is another schedule compression technique that involves adding or increasing resources to critical path activities to shorten their duration.
+Both techniques aim to shorten the project schedule without altering the project scope, though crashing typically increases cost and fast tracking can increase risk.

 This PMP practice question is part of Courseiva's free PMI certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PMP exam.